-Chapter 1.
 Introducing WSDL Contracts

 WSDL contracts define services using Web Service Description Language and a number of possible extensions.
-The contracts have a logical part and a physical part.
+The contracts have a logical part and a concrete part.
 The abstract part of the contract defines the service in terms of implementation neutral data types and messages.
-The physical part of the contract defines how an endpoint implementing a service will interact with the outside world.
+The concrete part of the contract defines how an endpoint implementing a service will interact with the outside world.